tapaswin24/Virtual-Power-Plant-Blockchain/README.md

    http://localhost:5000

 ## Important Notes
--blockchain.json acts as the local blockchain ledger -It is excluded via .gitignore to avoid unnecessary commits -Include it only when initializing or demonstrating blockchain data
+ - blockchain.json acts as the local blockchain ledger
+ - It is excluded via .gitignore to avoid unnecessary commits
+ - Include it only when initializing or demonstrating blockchain data

 ## Future Improvements
 -Distributed blockchain implementation